alexellis/registry-creds/README.md

 This operator can be used to propagate a single ImagePullSecret to all namespaces within your cluster, so that images can be pulled with authentication.

+### Why is this operator required?

+The primary reason for creating this operator, is to make it easier for users of Kubernetes to consume image from the Docker Hub.
+Docker's recent [pricing and rate-limiting announcement](https://www.docker.com/pricing) for the Docker Hub has meant that a pull secret is required to make use of images on the Docker Hub.

 Pulling images with authentication is required in two scenarios:
 * To extend the Docker Hub anonymous pull limits to a practical number
-* To access private registries or repos
+* To access private registries or repos on the Docker Hub

-The normal process is as follows:
+The normal process is as follows, which becomes tedious and repetitive when you have more than one namespace in a cluster.

 * Create a secret
 * Edit your service account, and add the name of the secret to `imagePullSecrets`